 New to Property Investing?

 Everyone wants to achieve financial independence beyond a basic wage.
 In the current climate, many are looking to invest in property.
 Interest rates are at an all time low and don’t look to be rising any time soon and reports from economic forecasters suggest housing prices are set to jump.
+Property prices in Australia in March 2021 grew at their fastest rate since 1988 and as Vanguard explains, the surge in prices is currently global.
 In all the hype, it is important to stop, breathe, get advice and don’t dive in head first without a plan.

 The following information will provide a foundation for your research to help you make an informed decision in investment.